 Another brand that made some exciting watches is Richard.
 Not that well known but certainly worth looking into!
 They made watches with high-quality movements (also chronographs), and they’re known for their unique ‘fancy lugs’ cases.
 You can still buy Richard watches for a reasonable price.
 Depending on the model and diameter, they’re usually $200-400.

 Another brand in this category is Zenith.
 Prices of Zenith dress watches are still relatively low, compared to their divers and chronographs.
 You can find a neat Zenith dress watch for $350-700.

 Universal Genève also has some attractive dress watches that you can buy for around $550-800.

-And another one of my favourite brands in this price range is Lemania.
+And another one of my favorite brands in this price range is Lemania.
 Always worth buying!

 One of my first ‘luxury’ pieces was a nice 18K gold Powermatic.
-I still regret selling it 6 years ago.
-Finding one in good condition is very hard at the moment and you’ll have to spend around $2000-2500 for a good one with an 18K gold case.
+I still regret selling it six years ago.
+Finding one in good condition is very hard at the moment, and you’ll have to spend around $2000-2500 for a good one with an 18K gold case.

 Of course, there are other Jaeger- LeCoultre dress watches that you can buy for around $1100-1700 (hand-wound or automatic).

 It’s one of those brands, just like IWC (quite the same price range) that just made a lot of dress watches, so you have a lot to choose from.